-All prior authorizations are based on a specific standardized list of services.
-The key functions of the UM program are listed below:
+All Prior Authorizations are based on a specific standardized list of services.
+The key functions of the UM Program include:

-Eligibility and Oversight
+• Eligibility and Oversight

-- Eligibility verification - Benefit administration and interpretation - Verification that authorized care correlates to Member's medical necessity need(s) & benefit plan - Verifying of current Physician/hospital contract status
+- Eligibility verification. - Benefit administration and interpretation. - Verification that authorized care correlates to Member's medical necessity need(s) and benefit plan. - Verifying of current physician/hospital contract status.